 Only the victim can make this decision.
 It may be difficult to make complex decisions immediately after the assault.
 Talking with someone who can give immediate support and information, such as a sexual assault crisis counselor, a victim/witness advocate, or a family member or friend, may help you make a decision.

-Standard College community members should report crimes or policy violations to anyone of the following persons:
+Standard College community members should report crimes to one of the following persons: